AngelRafaelGO/api_tictactrip/README.md

 # api_tictactrip

-I created this api, my first, as a part of my interview process for an intership at TicTacTrip
+I created this api, my first, as a part of my interview process for an intership

 Stack used: NodeJs